Don Lessem: Career

 Lessem's professional interest in dinosaurs developed while he was a Knight Journalism Fellow at MIT in 1988.
 He wrote his first book, Kings of Creation, in 1990, as a survey of current worldwide paleontology research.

 Lessem was an advisor to Jurassic Park, Dinosaur, and Disney's Animal Kingdom, as well as their respective theme park attractions.
 He has written and hosted Discovery Channel and NOVA documentaries on dinosaurs and is a television and radio commentator on paleontology.
 The sauropodomorph dinosaur Lessemsaurus is named after him.

-Mr. Lessem directed the excavation and reconstruction of the largest plant-eating dinosaur, the 110-foot long Argentinosaurus, and the largest carnivorous dinosaur, the 45 foot-long Giganotosaurus from Patagonia, in collaboration with Dr. Rodolfo Coria of the Museo Carmen Funes in Plaza Huincul, Argentina.
+Lessem directed the excavation and reconstruction of the largest plant-eating dinosaur, the 110-foot long Argentinosaurus, and the largest carnivorous dinosaur, the 45 foot-long Giganotosaurus from Patagonia, in collaboration with Dr. Rodolfo Coria of the Museo Carmen Funes in Plaza Huincul, Argentina.

 Lessem's first traveling exhibition company, Exhibits Rex, has created several of the largest international travelling museum exhibitions of dinosaurs, including Jurassic Park, The Lost World, and Chinasaurs, in addition to an exhibition of the treasures of Genghis Khan.
-Mr. Lessem's The Real Genghis Khan exhibition has toured major museums in North America and Asia since 2009.
+Lessem's The Real Genghis Khan exhibition has toured major museums in North America and Asia since 2009.
 Celebrating the neglected civilizing influence of Genghis Khan and curated by Smithsonian archaeologists, the exhibition has been seen by nearly two million visitors.
 The exhibition blends live musical performance with role-playing activities, and the largest collection of 13th century Mongolian artifacts ever toured.
 It has been viewed by nearly two million museum-goers.

-Mr. Lessem's company Dino Don, Inc. began constructing the world's most accurate full-sized robotic dinosaurs in 2017 for zoos and museums worldwide.
+Lessem's company Dino Don, Inc. began constructing the world's most accurate full-sized robotic dinosaurs in 2017 for zoos and museums worldwide.
 In April 2019 Lessem opened his Dinosaur Safari exhibition at New York's Bronx Zoo with more than 40 dinosaurs up to 60 feet in length, the largest zoo robotic exhibition in North America.
 In July 2020 at the Brookfield Zoo in Chicago, the Dinos Everywhere! exhibit featured Lessem's creation of the world's largest anatomically correct dinosaur, a 120-foot Argentinosaurus.
 Other venues to display Dino Don, Inc. dinosaurs include The Jacksonville Zoo, Philadelphia Zoo, Columbus Zoo, San Antonio Zoo, Copenhagen Zoo, Edinburgh Zoo, and Leipzig Zoo.